 Join our talented and dynamic team as we work collaboratively towards our vision and put your passion for open space to work!

 Thank you for your interest in working for the Midpeninsula Regional Open Space District.
-Current job openings are listed below.
+Current job openings and job descriptions are listed below.